-ELEMENTS OF REMUNERATION AT A GLANCE ADDITION AL IN FORMATION MCIP (CONTINUED) MCIP performance year (USLP Report year) SPI score Summary of rationale for SPI score 2018 (USLP Report 2017) 120 In 2017 we made significant progress on our transformational change agenda with impact, driving action on WASH, climate change, sustainable agriculture, empowering women and responsible digital marketing.
+ELEMENTS OF REMUNERATION AT A GLANCE ADDITIONAL INFORMATION MCIP (CONTINUED) MCIP performance year (USLP Report year) SPI score Summary of rationale for SPI score 2018 (USLP Report 2017) 120 In 2017 we made significant progress on our transformational change agenda with impact, driving action on WASH, climate change, sustainable agriculture, empowering women and responsible digital marketing.
 We also improved our progress on brands with purpose, with Sustainable Living Brands contributing 70% of turnover growth.
 Unilever's activities remained highly influential with consistently high scores on independent rankings and indices worldwide.
 Internally our employee engagement scores showed very strong affiliation with our USLP and sustainable growth.
 We remained 'on track' for seven of the nine pillar targets (except Water and the Inclusive Business pillar) and around 80% of our 50+ USLP targets.
 A number have been achieved well in advance of their target date.
-SPI performano ce asse: y with a again review which elements should be included in the ssment.
-Throughout 2019 the CRC will review progress a view to providing the Committee with their annual SPI nmendation.
+For 2019, the C RC will again review which elements should be included in the